 The Work Experience/Activities section requires you to categorize your most significant experiences and achievements and provide the experience title, and start and end date.
 It also asks for such details as average hours/week and the name and title of a contact person.
-But you should provide as much information as possible, so that the medical schools will know how extensive your involvement was (4 hours/week vs. 4 hours/year is a big difference!) and the nature of the experience.
+You should provide as much information as possible, so that the medical schools will know how extensive your involvement was and the nature of the experience.
 There is also a place for you to briefly describe each entry.
 Be as concise and clear as possible, so as not to overwhelm the already overburdened reader with so much verbiage that they lose interest altogether.
 Out of the experiences that were entered in this section you may select up to three experiences that you consider to be most meaningful.
 When the selection is made you are given additional space to explain you choice.

 The AMCAS application also provides opportunities to expand on the information you provide.
 There is the “Personal Comments” section, a one-page essay on what has drawn you to a medical career.
 If you self-identify as disadvantaged, there are a number of additional questions for you to answer and you will have a quarter-page opportunity to answer, “Explain why you believe you should be considered a disadvantaged applicant by your designated medical schools.”
 If you are applying to MD-PhD programs, there are two additional essays about your motivation for pursuing an MD-PhD and a description of your significant research experiences.

-The completed AMCAS application should be submitted in early to mid-June, or as soon as you receive spring semester grades and your MCAT scores, the sooner the better.
+The completed AMCAS application should be submitted in early to mid-June, or as soon as you receive spring semester grades.
 You should start at least two to three weeks ahead of that to complete the application.
 The electronic application allows you to work through the application at different sittings before certifying it and submitting it.
 Be careful and accurate in filling out the application – if there are errors, it could delay your whole application or present you poorly to admissions committees.
 Before you submit your application, check it carefully one last time; once you submit, you can only change your name, ID, date of birth, sex, next MCAT and contact information and add medical schools to your AMCAS list.